All Episodes

 Right.

-So slave talk.
+So there's slave talk.

 Okay, well, I appreciate this enlightenment.

-Official Obama criticizer uh Bo Snerdley answering questions from the audience whether or not he has slave blood.
+Official Obama criticizer Bo Snerdley answering questions from the audience whether or not he has slave blood.

 Dear Rush, I hope you can help me here.